Luís Carlos Prestes: In exile (1927–1930)

-While in Bolivia, Prestes worked on road-building, sanitation, and other infrastructure projects for the British enterprise Bolivian Company Limited.
-In late 1927, the secretary-general of the Partido Comunista Brasileiro (Brazilian Communist Party; PCB), Astrojildo Pereira, went to Bolivia to meet Prestes.
-During the visit, he left some Marxist works with Prestes and recommended an alliance with the Brazilian Communist Party.
+In Bolivia, Prestes worked on road-building, sanitation, and other infrastructure projects for the British enterprise Bolivian Company Limited.
+In late 1927, the secretary-general of the Partido Comunista Brasileiro (Brazilian Communist Party; PCB), Astrojildo Pereira, visited him there, left him works on Marxism, and proposed an alliance with the party.

-Ironically (given Prestes' future political path), the tenente turned down Pereira's recommendation, remaining in Bolivia until late 1928, when he went to Argentina and found work as an engineer.
-It was at this time that Prestes finally read Marxist works and began to identify with socialism, a process further facilitated by his conversations with the Rodolfo Ghioldi, a key figure in Argentine communist politics, and August Kleine, who was a representative of the Communist International in South America from 1930 through 1934.
+Prestes declined Pereira's proposal at the time and remained in Bolivia until late 1928, when he moved to Argentina and found work as an engineer.
+During this period he read Marxist works and moved closer to socialism, a process also shaped by his contact with Rodolfo Ghioldi, a leading figure in Argentine communism, and August Kleine, a representative of the Communist International in South America from 1930 to 1934.